 The Ice Age Visitor Centre

 If you don’t want to go on a tour but you do want to visit the new visitor centre you can look around for £3.00 for an adult, £2 for concessions and children are free.
 We were able to look around as part of our entry price for the tour.
 There was a film showing Creswell crags through three different stages of its past.
 This was lovely to watch and we watched it a few times over.
-Within the exhibition itself, they have many bones, skulls and other artifacts that they’ve found during excavations at the crags.
+Within the exhibition itself, they have many bones, skulls and other artefacts that they’ve found during excavations at the crags.
 Many of the items found have been donated to museums nationwide.

 Jamie’s favourite part was a screen that you can trace out the cave art and try to figure out what they were drawings of.
 He sat there the whole time while we were free to wander around and read everything for ourselves.
 It was very interesting and I was particularly intrigued by their explanation of why there are ice ages on earth.
 I later relayed this to my husband but he doesn’t believe me!.